Professional wrestling strikes: Pendulum

+Tiger feint

+A variation of the pendulum, this move sees a wrestler jump through the second and top rope while holding on to the ropes, using the momentum to swing back around into the ring.
+The move was originally performed as a fake dive to make opponents and fans think that the wrestler was about to dive through the ropes to opponents outside of the ring.
+The variation that ends with a kick to an opponent draped over the second rope was popularized internationally by Rey Mysterio, who called the move 619, while Ilja Dragunov uses a variation that transitions into a lariat, referring to it as the Constantine Special.

 Rolling Thunder

-A rolling thunder refers to the action of a forward roll towards an opponent using the complete rotation to spring up onto their feet and into the air and perform an attack.
+A rolling thunder refers to the action of a forward roll toward an opponent using the complete rotation to spring up onto their feet and into the air and perform an attack.
 The most popular version of this ends it with a jumping somersault senton.
 Rob Van Dam popularized this move.

 Short-arm

 This transitioning maneuver is a set up for a short ranged attack, performed by Irish-whipping the opponent, but holding onto the wrist.
 When the held arm is completely extended, the wrestler pulls the opponent back and strikes them with the free arm.
-Alternatively, the Irish whip is used instead of or replaced by an arm wrench or a wrist lock, or by simply grabbing a hold of one of the opponent's wrists with one of the wrestler's hands, pulling it towards themselves and striking with their spare arm or going for a hold or sweep.
+Alternatively, the Irish whip is used instead of or replaced by an arm wrench or a wrist lock, or by simply grabbing a hold of one of the opponent's wrists with one of the wrestler's hands, pulling it toward themselves and striking with their spare arm or going for a hold or sweep.

 Ripcord

 A variation of the short-arm, this transitioning maneuver begins with the attacking wrestler behind the opponent as they grab one of their wrists with their opposite hand (grabbing the opponent's right wrist with their left hand, and vice versa).
 They then spin the opponent around while still maintaining their grip on the opponent, so that both wrestlers are facing one another.
-From there, the attacking wrestler pulls the opponent towards them and strikes as in a normal short-arm.
+From there, the attacking wrestler pulls the opponent toward them and strikes as in a normal short-arm.